UGST is committed to enhancing belonging and inclusion so that all members of our community can thrive.

 Additional Information

-As the Diversity Officer for UGST, Jarrell will continue to provide leadership for our diversity and inclusion initiatives.
-He will convene and lead the UGST Diversity and Inclusion Task Force to develop and implement workshops and training sessions that contribute to our community's sense of belonging.
-He will work with our programs to support diversity and inclusion efforts for UGST in the areas of communication, recruitment and retention, programming, and assessment.
-He will represent UGST among campus Diversity Officers and in university-wide initiatives, and he will serve as an advisor to me and other faculty and staff on matters related to diversity and inclusion.
+Jarrell has been appointed as TerrapinSTRONG Partner of the Office of Belonging & Community in Undergraduate Studies.
+In this role, Jarrell will continue to lead training sessions and workshops, working to ensure our programs and initiatives respond to the experiences of our community.
+He will convene and lead the UGST THRIVE committee to develop and implement workshops and training sessions that contribute to our community's sense of belonging.
+He will work with our programs to support efforts in the areas of communication, recruitment and retention, programming, and assessment.
+He will represent UGST in university-wide initiatives, and he will serve as an advisor to Dean Cohen.

 Jackie Kautzer

+Jackie Kautzer is the Equal Opportunity Partner for the Office of Undergraduate Studies.
+Her responsibilities include managing the Dean's schedule, event and meeting planning, facilities issues, annual awards and scholarships, other special projects including the Merrill Scholars Program.
 Before joining UGST, Ms. Kautzer held positions in the Smith School of Business and the College of Arts and Humanities.
 She has a BA from New York University, an MFA from the University of Maryland, and an MLS from the University of Maryland.

 2021 UGST Retreat: Leadership Through Humility & Dignity